-In the event Mr. Schor's employment is terminated by us without cause or by him for good reason, Mr. Schor shall be entitled to receive, subject to his execution and non-revocation of a release in favor of the Company (i) an amount equal to twelve (12) months of the Executive's Base Salary;, (ii) any unpaid bonus earned for the year preceding the date of Executive's employment termination, payable at the time it otherwise would have been paid had the Executive's employment with the Company not terminated; and (iii) a monthly cash payment (including a gross up payment to account for applicable taxes and withholdings) equal to the monthly employer contribution that the Company would have made to provide health insurance to the Executive and covered dependents if the Executive had remained employed by the Company until the earliest of (A) the twelve (12) month anniversary of the Date of Termination; (B) the date that the Executive becomes eligible for group medical plan benefits under any other employer's group medical plan; or (C) the cessation of the Executive's health continuation rights under COBRA.
-The amounts payable under (i) and (iii), to the extent taxable, shall be paid out in substantially equal installments in accordance with the Company's payroll practice over twelve (12) months commencing within 60 days after the Date of Termination.
+In the event Mr. Schor's employment is terminated by us without cause or by him for good reason, and such termination occurs outside of a change in control period, Mr. Schor shall be entitled to receive, subject to his execution and non-revocation of a release in favor of the Company (i) an amount equal to twelve (12) months of the executive's base salary; (ii) any unpaid bonus earned for the year preceding the date of executive's employment termination, payable at the time it otherwise would have been paid had the executive's employment with the Company not terminated; and (iii) a monthly cash payment (including a gross up payment to account for applicable taxes and withholdings) equal to the monthly employer contribution that the Company would have made to provide health insurance to the executive and covered dependents if the executive had remained employed by the Company until the earliest of (A) the twelve (12) month anniversary of the date of termination; (B) the date that the executive becomes eligible for group medical plan benefits under any other employer's group medical plan; or (C) the cessation of the executive's health continuation rights under COBRA.
+The amounts payable under (i) and (iii), to the extent taxable, shall be paid out in substantially equal installments in accordance with the Company's payroll practice over twelve (12) months commencing within 60 days after the date of termination.

-Mr. Schor's amended offer letter further provides that, in the event that his employment is terminated by us without cause or by him for good reason, and such termination occurs 3 months prior to or within the 12-month period following a change of control, then in lieu of the payments and benefits described above, Mr. Schor shall be entitled to receive, subject to his execution and non-revocation of a release in favor of the Company, (i) a lump sum cash payment equal to 1.5 times the sum of his then current base salary and target annual incentive compensation for the then-current year (or the target annual incentive compensation in effect immediately prior to the Change in Control, if higher), (ii) a lump sum cash payment of any unpaid bonus earned for the year preceding the date of Mr. Schor's employment termination, payable at the time it otherwise would have been paid had Mr. Schor's employment with the Company not terminated, (iii) a monthly cash payment (including a gross up payment to account for applicable taxes and withholdings) equal to the monthly employer contribution that the Company would have made to provide health insurance to the Executive and covered dependents if the Executive had remained employed by the Company until the earliest of (A) the eighteen (18) month anniversary of the Date of Termination; (B) the date that the Executive becomes eligible for group medical plan benefits under any other employer's group medical plan; or (C) the cessation of the Executive's health continuation rights under COBRA, and (iv) full acceleration of all time-based stock options and other time-based stock-based awards held by Mr. Schor.
-All references to "cause," "good reason" and "change in control" are as defined in his amended offer letter.
+Mr. Schor's amended offer letter further provides that, in the event that his employment is terminated by us without cause or by him for good reason, and such termination occurs 3 months prior to or within the 12-month period following a change of control, then in lieu of the payments and benefits described above, Mr. Schor shall be entitled to receive, subject to his execution and non-revocation of a release in favor of the Company, (i) a lump sum cash payment equal to 1.5 times the sum of his then current base salary and target annual incentive compensation for the then-current year (or the target annual incentive compensation in effect immediately prior to the change in control, if higher), (ii) a lump sum cash payment of any unpaid bonus earned for the year preceding the date of Mr. Schor's employment termination, payable at the time it otherwise would have been paid had Mr. Schor's employment with the Company not terminated, (iii) a monthly cash payment (including a gross up payment to account for applicable taxes and withholdings) equal to the monthly employer contribution that the Company until the earliest of (A) the eighteen (18) month anniversary of the date of termination; (B) the date that the executive becomes eligible for group medical plan benefits under any other employer's group medical plan; or (C) the cessation of the executive's health continuation rights under COBRA, and (iv) full acceleration of all time-based stock options and other time-based stock-based awards held by Mr. Schor.
+All references to "cause," "good reason", "change in control period" and "change in control" are as defined in his amended offer letter.